smileart/omg/README.md

 WARNING!
 ===============
-Brfore using any of those scripts, make sure you have read it's code and agree with every action it's going to do with your system!
+Before using any of those scripts, make sure you have read it's code and agree with every action it's going to do with your system!

-This set of scripts is distributed in the hope that it will be useful, but is provided AS IS with ABSOLUTELY NO WARRANTY!
+This set of scripts is distributed in the hope of being useful, but is provided AS IS with ABSOLUTELY NO WARRANTY!

 What